phalcon/documentation/docs/db-models.md

 );
 ```

 The columns array can return the columns directly if only a value has been set for one of the array elements.
-However if you choose to specify a key, it will be used as an alias for that field.
+However, if you choose to specify a key, it will be used as an alias for that field.
 In the above example, the `cst_name_first` is aliased as `first`.

 **`conditions`**

 Search conditions for the find operation.
 Is used to extract only those records that fulfill a specified criterion.
-By default [Phalcon\Mvc\Model][mvc-model] assumes the first parameter are the conditions.
+By default, [Phalcon\Mvc\Model][mvc-model] assumes the first parameter are the conditions.

 ```php
 <?php